Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • Human Resources support services

-To protect employees who may negatively critique the institution, give employees the option to respond anonymously to the satisfaction survey.
-Finally, when analyzing and reporting the results of satisfaction surveys, segment data by different employee characteristics, including gender, level (management/staff), and location (HQ/branch).
-Report results not only to management, but also to employees at all levels.
+Employees should have the option to respond anonymously to the satisfaction survey.
+Results should be analyzed and reported by segmenting data by employee characteristics, including gender, level (management/staff), and location (HQ/branch).
+Reporting should be not only to management, but also to all employees at all levels.

 Resources for 5.B.2